google/uis-rnn/README.md

 dataset (Disk6 and Disk8) can be found [here](https://github.com/google/speaker-id/tree/master/publications/LstmDiarization/evaluation/NIST_SRE2000).

+For more public resources on speaker diarization, check out [awesome-diarization](https://github.com/wq2012/awesome-diarization).

 ### Speaker recognizer/encoder

 To learn more about our speaker embedding system, check out